cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What are knowledge graphs?
 Knowledge graphs are a compilation of facts and information that provide meaning to a specific search result.
 I.E. if you search for Bitcoin, you might see a box on the side of the search results with lots of data about Bitcoin, what it is, where to get some, etc. This is essentially, the work of a knowledge graph.
 Currently, knowledge graphs use data from Wikipedia, Wikidata and other sources (which almost all, belong to Google).

+### What is POS?
+Proof of Stake is the name of the consensus algorithm (way of agreeing) that is used in certain blockchain systems.
+Its main ideas is to protect the system through the use of the stake of its participants.

+### What is BFT?

+### Why do you need consensus?
+A consensus is required for nodes to agree on the current state of the ledger at any given point of time.
+This is needed to achieve security, transparency, immutability and decentralization.

 ### What's PageRank?
 It is one of the algorithms used by Google to rank search results.
 At a very basic level, it is based on the principle of counting incoming, quality links.
 Based on this information it decides what website should be ranked higher.